Hindolch/CodeMonkey-A.I.-code-optimizing-extension/README.md

-# codemonkey README
+# CodeMonkey README

-This is the README for your extension "codemonkey".
-After writing up a brief description, we recommend including the following sections.
+This is the README for your extension "CodeMonkey".
+CodeMonkey is a VSCode extension designed to optimize the code of the currently opened file.
+You can either select a specific block of code or run the command `CodeMonkey` via `Ctrl+Shift+P` to optimize the entire code file.

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+- **Code Optimization**: Optimize the code within the current file, making it cleaner and more efficient.
+- **Selective Optimization**: Select a specific block of code to optimize.
+- **Full File Optimization**: Run the `CodeMonkey` command (`Ctrl+Shift+P`) to optimize the entire file.

+### Example:

+If you select a code block, CodeMonkey will focus on optimizing only the highlighted section.
+Alternatively, running the `CodeMonkey` command will optimize the entire file, ensuring consistency and efficiency across your project.

+> Tip: Try running the optimization on large files to notice improvements in readability and performance!

 ## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.

-## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.
+- **Visual Studio Code**: Ensure you're using a compatible version of VSCode.
+- **Node.js**: Some optimization processes might require Node.js as a dependency.

+You can configure these settings from the VSCode settings menu.

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+- Some edge cases may cause errors during optimization for complex code blocks.
+If you encounter an issue, please report it on the GitHub repository.

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 1.0.0

-Initial release of ...
+- Initial release of the **CodeMonkey** extension.

-### 1.0.1

-Fixed issue #.

-### 1.1.0

-Added features X, Y, and Z.
+- Basic functionality for optimizing code blocks and entire files.

 ---

 ## Working with Markdown

 You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts:

 * Split the editor (`Cmd+\` on macOS or `Ctrl+\` on Windows and Linux)
 * Toggle preview (`Shift+Cmd+V` on macOS or `Shift+Ctrl+V` on Windows and Linux)
-* Press `Ctrl+Space` (Windows, Linux, macOS) to see a list of Markdown snippets
+* Press `Ctrl+Space` (Windows, Linux, macOS) to see a list of Markdown snippets.

 ## For more information

 * [Visual Studio Code's Markdown Support](http://code.visualstudio.com/docs/languages/markdown)
 * [Markdown Syntax Reference](https://help.github.com/articles/markdown-basics/)

-**Enjoy!**
+**Enjoy optimizing your code with CodeMonkey!**

+---